oumhanane/getting-started-app/README.md

 Cloning the project : I cloned a project from the repository to work on the application in a Kubernetes environment.

-Creating the Dockerfile : I wrote a Dockerfile to build the Docker image for my application.
+Creating the Dockerfile : I wrote a Dockerfile to build the Docker image for the application.
 This file includes instructions to define the base image (here, node:18-alpine), add the project files, and install dependencies using yarn install.

 Creating and deploying the pod on Kubernetes : I used Minikube to set up a local Kubernetes cluster.
 I created a Kubernetes deployment file (deployment.yaml) using the minikube kubectl -- create deployment command, specifying the Docker image (mon_image) built from the Dockerfile.